 The history of dogs

 The origins of dogs.
-Different theories about where they originated and why dogs chose humans or vice versa.
+Different theories about where they originated and why dogs it became the dog and human.

 Ethics and animal welfare

-Animal ethics, ethics within dog training, Animal Welfare Act.
+Animal ethics, ethics within dog holding, dog training, Animal Welfare Act.
 Theory and discussions.

 Genetics and breeding

 Basics in genetics.
 We will learn about simple cross-breeding and go through basic concepts within animal breeding.